reflectoring/reflectoring.github.io/content/blog/2021/2021-03-06-getting-started-with-aws-cdk.md

 date: 2021-03-06T00:00:00
 modified: 2021-03-06T00:00:00
 authors: [tom]
-excerpt: "From zero to deploying a Spring Boot app to the cloud with the AWS CDK."
+description: "From zero to deploying a Spring Boot app to the cloud with the AWS CDK."
 image: images/stock/0061-cloud-1200x628-branded.jpg
 url: getting-started-with-aws-cdk
 widgets: ["gyhdoca-ad", "stratospheric-ad"]